Learning Center March 24, 2020 Updated Date: November 14, 2024

 Why is cybersecurity important to enterprise risk management?

-Cybersecurity represents an entire risk profile that businesses must continuously address, as cyber threats are persistent and pervasive.
-Cyber risk management cannot only focus on compliance but must align with strategic objectives to achieve business performance and meet regulatory compliance.
+Cybersecurity represents an entire risk landscape that businesses must continuously address, as cybersecurity threats are persistent and pervasive.
+Cyber risk management not only focuses on compliance but aligns with strategic objectives to achieve business performance and meet regulatory compliance.
 Addressing security risks requires understanding how these risk exposures impact the entire business.
-Leaders can focus on risk through data-driven decisions to achieve operational risk management and secure their business model.
+Leaders can focus on risk through data-driven decisions to manage operational risk and secure their business model.

 Leadership and Ownership

 Effective enterprise risk management relies on visible support and active participation from senior management, which sets the tone for risk management efforts.
-When leaders champion ERM, they set a clear tone from the top, strengthening the culture of risk awareness across a wide range of functions and ensuring business strategy aligns with risk management processes.
+When leaders champion ERM, they send a clear message from the top, strengthening the culture of risk awareness across a wide range of functions and ensuring business strategy aligns with security policies and risk management processes.

 When you have a strong ERM program and evidence-based data from SSC, you’re all speaking the same language and are more aligned.
 It sets the standard internally and creates harmony with stakeholders.

-This commitment also empowers security and business teams to coordinate effectively, ensuring that risk management practices directly support the organization’s objectives and resilience against cyber threats.
+This commitment also empowers security and business teams to coordinate effectively, so that security controls and risk management practices directly support the organization’s objectives and are resilient against cyber threats.

 Advantages of including cybersecurity in your enterprise risk management (ERM) program